NigoraMamad/spring-security-task/README.md

 To complete the task, follow the steps below:

 1. Add a database table that will store users.
 It must have at least three columns:
    1. username — string, not null, unique
    2. password — string, not null
-2. Add a database table that will store roles.
-It must have one column:
-   1. name — string, not null, unique
-3. Add join-table between roles and users as they have a many-to-many relation.
-4. Populate the role table with three roles:
-   1. ADMIN
-   2. PROFESSOR
-   3. STUDENT
-5. Configure Spring Security as described below.
-6. Add `@RestController` on creating new users functionality.

-1. Add a database table that will store users.
-It must have at least three columns:
-   1. username — string, not null, unique
-   2. password — string, not null